 on a single workstation up to a big domain forest.

 RunAsAdmin.exe is the grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.

-If a limited user start an application over a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,
+If a limited user start an application by a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,

 the RunAsRob Service check its registry setting, if this is an allowed application.

 If it is allowed, the service of RunAsRob start it as system account or as administrator, whichever logon option you set in RunAsAdmin interface.

 Default access permissions on microsoft systems avoid that a limite user manipulate registry settings or files in the default program path.

 In collaboration with directory permissions, OUs or Group Policies, RunAsAdmin can be a versatile tool in a big domain.